addonWorkshop/devBox/readme.md

 For example "space space space space space" becomes "5 space".

 ### Diff indication
-Not in upstream for now, I'll add it later.

 When navigating through an object using numpad7 or numpad9, the addon checks for a diff character at the beginning of the line.

 The space is ignored,  for the plus or minus a sound is played, to make addition/deletion easy to identify.